neilgebhard/neilgebhard.com/posts/next-js-bandwagon.md

 date: "2021-12-12"
 ---

-When designing a web stack, two important considerations are put into account: **increasing performance and reducing complexity**.
+When choosing a framework for your project, a few questions pop into my head.
+How do we increase performance?
+How do we reduce complexity?
+How do we scale?

-These reasons are the ultimate purposes of libraries and frameworks.
-Developers want websites that are fast for their users and easy to work on.
-This is why React was created. _This is why Next.js was created._ Next.js manages performance and complexity in several ways.
+With this in mind, Next.js does a great job in answering these questions.
+It does it in several ways, building on vanilla JavaScript.

 **Static generation (SSG) allows your single-page application (SPA) to serve static HTML files.**

 Content gets pre-loaded into HTML at build time.
-Static HTML is delivered to the client on initial load.
+This means static HTML is delivered to clients on initial load.
 With this setup, HTML files are cached by CDNs, increasing data transfer speeds.

-**Server-side rendering (SSR) allows dynamic data have HTML files built on the server."**
+**Server-side rendering (SSR) allows dynamic data to have HTML files built on the server."**

-Sometimes, fetching data is unavoidable; page content changes over time.
-Re-deploying your website every time content changes is unfeasible.
+Sometimes, HTML files can't be known at build time.
+Page content changes over time depending on data and the users.
+Nonetheless, re-deploying your website every time content changes is unfeasible.
 With SSR, we can still have content that is dynamic and pre-rendered.
-Fetching from a server is quicker because it removes the overhead of browser-to-server round trip requests.
+It is done by fetching on the server before files are delivered.
+This is quicker because it removes the overhead of browser-to-server round trip requests.

 To be fair, SSG and SSR are available in vanilla React too, but it has to be added manually.
 Why not have these features built into the framework? _That's what reducing complexity is all about._

 **SSG and SSR improve search engine optimization (SEO).**

-By removing client-side fetching, the content of your page is stable on the initial load. _Google web crawlers see exactly what your users see._ There's no flickering.
+By removing client-side fetching, the content of your page is stable on initial load. _Google web crawlers see exactly what your users see._ There's no flickering.
 You're not left wondering if your page content loads in a timely manner.

 **Next.js has automatic code-splitting.**

-Code-splitting delays the loading of certain files by dividing your app into small pieces of code. _It improves performance by letting the client only download files the user needs._ This also prevents the initial requirement of downloading gigantic files.
-Having many small, individual files enables caching.
+Code-splitting delays the load of certain files by dividing your app into small pieces of code. _It improves performance by making the client only download files the user needs._ This also prevents the initial requirement of downloading gigantic files.
+Also, having many small, individual files enables caching.

 **Next.js makes routing easier.**

 In Next.js, files map to URLs.
-This way, developers end up writing less code.
+Doing it this way, developers end up writing less code.
 Typical SPAs need a programmatic setup of routing (e.g. React Router).
 Next.js streamlines the process.

 _React codebases often have components map to pages anyway (i.e. `/pages/Home`)._